ANL-CEEESA/MIPLearn/README.md

 * Only binary and continuous decision variables are currently supported.
 * Solver callbacks (lazy constraints, cutting planes) are not currently supported.
+* Only `gurobi_persistent` is currently fully supported by all components.
+Other solvers may work if some components are disabled.

 References
 ----------